Getting Married In Greece - Greek Wedding Guide

 This Greek island is one of Greece's most immaculate historical and architectural sites.
 Scattered with ancient remains, a trip to Delos would be nothing without seeing such landmarks as the House of Dionysos, Heraion, and the Sacred Way.
 Delos is a short distance from Mykonos which offers plenty of venues, such as Saint John Mykonos.

 Greece is basked in the glorious sun for nearly two-thirds of the year.
 Greece's Mediterranean climate varies among Northern and Southern Greece.
 A northern city such as Thessaloniki can be as low as 2°C (36°F) and as warm as 14°C (57°F) in the winter during the months of December to February.
 The summer in Northern Greece tends to have highs around 31°C (88°F) and lows of 17°C (63°F) around the months of June to August.

 Southern Greece is notoriously warmer than its northern counterpart all year long.
 For instance, Athens in the winter during December to January rarely falls below 9°C (48°F) and has highs of 18°C (64°F).
 The summer can be hot in July and occasionally goes above 32°C (90°F), with lows extending down to 22°C (72°F).

 Southern Greece experiences rainfall in the winter with December as its wettest month.
 Athens experiences 3-4 hours of sunlight a day during late autumn to winter from November to February.
-Generally the late spring and summer of Southern Greece has upwards of 10 hours of sunshine per day during May to July.
+Generally, the late spring and summer of Southern Greece have upwards of 10 hours of sunshine per day from May to July.